CMU-CSA/Website/GitGuide.md

         $ git fetch

+4. Type in:

+        $ git merge

     Then you should have your local files updated.
-4. If you encounter conflicts, type in:

-        $ git merge

 ## Standard of Writing Commit Message
 Each time you want to commit something, please specify the following in your commit message: